softawaregmbh/MobileDevOps/Exercises/exercise6.md

 # Enriching your Mobile Application with Services

 ## Learnings
+1. Integrate Facebook authentication to your Xamarin app

 ## Create a Mobile App in Azure
 1. Login to your Azure Portal